fingon/sssmemvault/CONVENTIONS.md

 - if same value repeats multiple times in a code file, make it a constant

-- avoid writing comments about obvious actions, such as calling a function
+- do not write comments about obvious actions, such as calling a function

+- do not write comments about Go version specific behaviour

 - if there are complex code blocks within ifs, either create sub-functions or prefer returning early